VaishnaviPadiyappanavar/M1_Numbersystems-Conversion_Utilities/1_Requirements/README.md

    number systems
  * Provide Techniques to convert from one number system to another
- * Provide examples for the learner for     easy understanding
+ * Provide a feature to practice the examples
  * Conduct a test to check the understanding of the learner

 ## Low Level Requirements
  * The Concepts,Techniques and Examples are displayed to the learner step by step from the available information about the Number Systems and the learner needs to read and learn.
  * Questions are displayed for the learner and the learner needs to enter the solution for the question
- * The entered solution is compared with the precomputed solution
+ * The learner can practice by entering the question and the solution for the question will be displayed

 ## SWOT ANALYSIS